Thank you for signing up to . You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.

 Is texting cheating in a relationship?
 In 'real-life', most couples have clear boundaries about what is and what isn't considered cheating.
 When it comes to texting, WhatsApping and DM-ing on social media, however, the boundaries may not be so defined.

-If you suspect that your partner is seeing someone else, you’ll probably be looking out for the tell-tale signs of cheating.
-While these have traditionally been unexplained absences and excuses like going to the gym all the time or needing to ‘work late’, it’s now harder to identify the signs that the person you’re with is getting involved with someone else.
+If you suspect that your partner is seeing someone else, you'll probably be looking out for the tell-tale signs of cheating (opens in new tab).
+While these have traditionally been unexplained absences and excuses like going to the gym all the time or needing to 'work late' (opens in new tab), it's now harder to identify the signs that the person you're with is getting involved with someone else.

 As with everything else to do with relationships, it all depends on your own boundaries as a couple.
 But if you've never had that conversation, this is what the experts have to say about crossing the line online...